Can You Be Arrested for Violating an Evacuation Order?

-Wildfires in California and hurricanes in South Carolina have forced authorities in both states to issue evacuation orders.
-While these orders are intended to save lives, not everyone complies with evacuation orders.
+Wildfires in California, tropical storms and hurricanes in Florida, and a train derailment in Ohio have all forced authorities to issue mandatory evacuation orders.
+While these evacuation orders are intended to save lives, not everyone complies.

 So what happens if you stick around?
 Could police arrest you for disobeying a mandatory evacuation order?

-No one wants to be told to leave their home, especially if that home is in danger.
-But the root of evacuation orders is to protect the people, and state governments are allowed to create and enforce regulations that promote public safety.
+No one wants to be forced to leave their home.
+But the root of evacuation orders is to protect the people, and state and local governments are allowed to create and enforce emergency management regulations that promote public safety.

-Instead, many jurisdictions have turned to more creative means to get their point across.
-In 2005, Virginia rescue workers gave those resisting an evacuation order magic markers with which to write their social security numbers on their bodies so they could be identified after a hurricane.
+Other jurisdictions have turned to creative means to get people in the evacuation zone to comply with orders.
+In 2005, Virginia rescue workers gave those resisting an evacuation order magic markers to write their Social Security numbers on their bodies so they could be identified after a hurricane.
 In 2011, Connecticut officials made holdouts during Hurricane Irene sign a no-rescue waiver.

-Even though you may not get thrown in jail for refusing to evacuate a potential disaster area, you should comply with an evacuation order -- not only are you putting your own life in danger, but you may be endangering rescue and emergency personnel who put their lives at risk in the wake of natural disasters.
+Even though you might not get thrown in jail for refusing to leave an evacuation zone, you should comply with an evacuation order — not only are you putting your own life in danger by failing to comply, you may be endangering first responders who put their lives at risk in the wake of disasters.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.